Understand and Overcome Resistance to Change in Your Company

-What is resistance to change and why does it occur?
+What is resistance to change?

 To put it simply, change is scary — and challenging.
 Maintaining an existing habit is easier than changing.
 Trying something new means there is a possibility of failure.
 Most people prefer to stay in their comfort zone than venture into unknown territory.

 Imagine organization-wide new software implementation.
 As an employee, you are competent using the old platform, and don’t necessarily understand the need for a new system.
 What you do understand is: This will require effort to relearn basic functions.
-Consciously or subconsciously, you might fear the change will hurt your job performance.
+Consciously or subconsciously, you might fear that the change will hurt your job performance.

 Who resists change?